 It’s another famous mountain.
 It was voted the world’s most beautiful mountain at a photography competition in Munich in 1966.

 Llamas (in Spanish) are everywhere, especially in the valleys of the Cordillera.
 When you see lamas behind each other and hear them humming, let them have their intimate moment in privacy.

 The trendy superfood and substitute for rice comes from Peru.
 You can get one kilo for a stunning S/.10 (less than 3 USD) in the market compared to Western prices of 15 USD or more per kilo.
 You can taste many Peruvian dishes made with quinoa in Huaraz.

 Knowing the local language goes a long way.
 It is not a touristy place where people speak English everywhere.
 Peruvians in Huaraz speak Spanish and their native language Quechua.

 This was quite surprising but most of the houses (and hotels) don’t have heating and are cold at night.
-Each place we’ve stayed at had big and very thick blankets so we were warm at night.
+Each place we stayed had big and very thick blankets, so we were warm at night.
 Just getting out of bed in the morning is not very pleasant.
 The silver lining is that it makes you more resilient.

 - Outdoor gear

 Huaraz has a lot of small outdoor clothing/equipment stores.
 Prices are similar to any other part of the world.
 If you forgot to bring something, you should be able to find it here.
 And if you don’t want to buy some camping equipment, travel agencies can rent you.

 - Street dogs

 Luckily we only have good experience with street dogs.
 We found that carrying some rocks in your pocket to protect yourself from street dog gangs is useful sometimes, especially when you go outside of the main streets.
 They are usually friendly, just looking for food and have respect, but once in a while, a brave “gang” member can charge you, and rocks are handy.
 Sweet or threatening talk doesn’t always help.